 All songs listed are original.
 All copyright laws apply.

 Michael "Big Dog" Murphy's love of music began as an awkward, chubby child in the choir of the southern church he attended with his grandmother every Sunday.
-Stirred by the passion of gospel music, his first memories singing in that choir made him feel as though he was a part of something for the very first time.
+Stirred by the passion of gospel music, he remembers that singing in that choir made him feel as though he was a part of something for the very first time.

 Leaving the gospel message behind, Michael found his expression in the music of the blues.
 "Here was something of substance," he says.
 In the Blues was "the revelation that despite whatever one was going through, it could be overcome.
 It allowed me to understand that there is a way to find solace even in the darkest times."
 Thus began a love affair that has lasted to this day.